Cleveland Greenway

-Lieutenant colonel Cleveland Edmund Greenway (29 October 1864 – 17 June 1934) was British Army officer and amateur cricketer who played two first-class matches; one for Somerset County Cricket Club, and the other for the Marylebone Cricket Club.
+Lieutenant Colonel Cleveland Edmund Greenway (29 October 1864 – 17 June 1934) was a British Army officer and amateur cricketer who played two first-class matches; one for Somerset County Cricket Club, and the other for the Marylebone Cricket Club.

 Life and cricket career

 Greenway was born in Buenos Aires, Argentina, on 29 October 1864.
 He was educated at Cheltenham College where he played for the school's cricket team, appearing against Clifton College and Marlborough College in each of 1881 and 1882.
 An opening batsman, he enjoyed some success in 1881, scoring a half-century, and narrowly missing out on another.
 He was captain of the school eleven in 1882.
 Later in 1882 he played a solitary first-class match for Somerset County Cricket Club, batting as part of the top order against the Marylebone Cricket Club (MCC).
 He was one of only three players to reach double-figures for Somerset in the first innings, scoring 18, but only scored one run in the second innings of the match.

-He travelled as part of George Vernon's team to tour Ceylon and India in the English winter of 1889–90, playing as an opening batsman and wicket-keeper.
-The highlight of his tour was the unbeaten 130 that he scored against the Calcutta Club in the first match of the tour.
-Later, he played a number of matches against second-class counties for the MCC.
+Greenway captained the first-ever Bengal cricket team in December 1889 when it was formed to play against George Vernon's team touring Ceylon and India.
+The highlight of Greenway's season in India was the unbeaten 130 that he scored for Calcutta Cricket Club in another match against Vernon's team.
+Later, Greenway played a number of matches against second-class counties for the MCC.
 One MCC match in 1895, against Essex, was his second and final first-class game: he scored 8 and 4 in a low-scoring match that was over inside two days.
 Later he appeared in the Minor Counties Championship for Northumberland from 1900 to 1902.
 In late 1913, aged 48, Greenway captained the Incogniti team on a tour of North America.
 He batted low in the order during this time, and did not play any notable cricket after the tour.

 On 14 July 1916 Greenway's only son, Lieutenant Thomas Cleveland Greenway, Royal Navy, married Lady Sheelah King-Tennison, elder daughter of Henry Edwyn King-Tenison, 9th Earl of Kingston at St Mark's, North Audley Street, London.
 Greenway died at West Wickham, Kent on 17 June 1934.